-For an explanation of how we calculate the summons cost, please view the summons cost spread sheet in the related documents section of this page.
+For an explanation of how we calculate the summons cost, please view the Court Summons Costs spreadsheet.
+[XLS, 26Kb]

-The figure is determined by a realistic estimate of the work dedicated to the application of a liability order, the calculation of this can be viewed on the summons cost spreadsheet in the document downloads section of this page.
+The figure is determined by a realistic estimate of the work dedicated to the application of a liability order.
 North Lincolnshire Council also makes comparisons with other local councils and the national average to confirm that the councils resulting costs are reasonable with regards to the level of summons costs applied by other authorities.

 In June 2013, the department of communities and local government published ‘guidance to local councils on good practice in the collection of Council Tax arrears’.
 This guidance states that ‘in the interests of transparency, local authorities should be able to provide a breakdown, on request, showing how these costs are calculated’.
 In accordance with this we have provided an annual breakdown of how our summons costs are calculated in the related documents section of this page.